 The National Guard Tuition Grant is a program whereby an eligible guard member, upon satisfactory completion of the course(s) at a qualifying school, can apply for tuition reimbursement.
 Reimbursement is based on 100% of the tuition charged at the student’s qualifying school or the maximum resident undergraduate tuition charged by the University of Wisconsin-Madison, whichever is less.
 The grant cannot pay for any room & board, books, fees or continuing education credits (CEUs).
 The grant program reimburses up to eight semesters.

-The actual DMA Form 189, must be submitted to your school certifying official (Ellen Plantz) and received at DMA HQ no later than 60 days after the completion of your course(s).
+The actual DMA Form 189, must be submitted to your school certifying official (Linda Kinziger) and received at DMA HQ no later than 60 days after the completion of your course(s).
 Ripon College will forward the application to the Department of Military Affairs.

 Wisconsin GI Bill for Private Non-Profit Schools

 Ripon College is now eligible for the Wisconsin GI Bill for Private Schools.
-Please download this form to apply.
+Contact the Financial Aid Office for Form # WDVA 2059.

 You may be eligible for benefits if you served in the Army or Air Force with the Tuition Assistance Program.
 Benefits will be certified as requested.